-Biometric terminals are an excellent choice where there is a concern that employees may forget their proximity card or key fob, or where there is the risk that, by sharing cards or fobs, employees could be clocking in their colleagues.
+Biometric terminals are an excellent choice where there is a concern that employees may forget their proximity card or key fob.
+This also removes the risk of employees, by sharing cards or fobs, from clocking in their colleagues.

-There are two main biometric technologies; the fingerprint terminal and hand scanner.
-Starting with the hand scanner, this is a well established device that has proven itself to be robust and reliable.
+Starting with the hand scanner, this is a well-established device that has proven itself to be robust and reliable.

-Having said this, the hand scanner is the least sophisticated device in terms of the features it offers, which tend to be limited to in/out, lunch and breaks.
-It does not offer the option for an employee to register that they are going off-site (whilst still being clocked in for attendance purposes), nor can it be connected to your fire panel to provide a real-time fire register.
+Having said this, the hand scanner is the least sophisticated device in terms of the features it offers.
+Its use tends to be limited to in/out, lunch and breaks.
+It does not offer the option for an employee to register that they are going off-site.
+It also cannot be connected to your fire panel to provide a real-time fire register.

-The hand scanner is an ‘off-line’ device, meaning that it does not provide feedback to the employee at point of use.
-For example, if the employee tries to clock out when they were not already clocked in, they would not be informed of this and might well believe they had made a valid clocking.
+The hand scanner is an ‘off-line’ device, meaning it does not provide feedback to the employee at point of use.
+For example, an employee would not be warned if they tried to clock in whilst already clocked in.

-Fingerprint terminals are more intelligent devices and connect directly to the Captureit database.
-As such, they are able to provide an automatic fire roll call printout should the fire alarm sound.
-By connecting to Captureit in real-time, they also provide feedback to the employee at point of clocking, such as informing them they have successfully clocked in, were late, or provide a warning that they have attempted to clock in twice, or have attempted to clock out when already clocked in.
-Features such as these help minimise employee errors.
+In contrast, Fingerprint terminals are more intelligent devices and connect directly to the Captureit database.
+They are able to provide an automatic fire roll call printout should the fire alarm sound.
+By connecting to Captureit in real-time, they also provide feedback to the employee at point of clocking.
+Employees are provided with real-time feedback at point of clocking.
+This includes lateness and trying to clock in twice.
+Features such as these helps minimise employee errors.

-Speed of clocking is an important factor to consider and is an often overlooked aspect of biometric clocking.
+Speed of clocking is an important factor to consider and is an often-overlooked aspect of biometric clocking.
 The elapsed time for an employee to clock is typically six seconds.
-This takes account of the employee firstly positioning them self at the terminal and then carrying out the required action(s), before moving to one side for the next person to clock.
-Six seconds equates to circa ten employees per minute being able to clock in or out.
-If you have a large number clocking in/out, at the same time, then it may be wise to have more than one terminal at each clocking point.
+This takes account of the employee firstly positioning them self at the terminal and then carrying out the required action(s).
+This equates to around ten employees per minute being able to clock in or out.
+If you have a large number clocking in/out, then it may be wise to have more than one terminal at each clocking location.

 In line with other technologies, biometric terminals can be used in conjunction with all terminals in the Captureit range, including mobile devices.